Freeze Condiments

 A similar strategy goes for natively constructed kimchi and remaining kimchi.
 Simply pack the topping in reasonable segments before staying in the freezer.
 Along these lines, the kimchi won’t get wet during defrosting.
 For locally acquired plastic-wrapped and unopened kimchi, you can put the item legitimately in the freezer.
 On the off chance that the pack’s been opened, you can either move the kimchi in a resealable holder or seal the first bundling before staying in the freezer.

-READ ALSO: Can You Freeze Guacamole?
-How to Freeze Guacamole
+READ ALSO: Can You Freeze Jam?
+How to Freeze Jam

 How to Defrost Kimchi?